somebeaver/Lowrider.js/README.md

 your component will spend more time in a loading state since clearly there is a bottleneck, but your components will hit your API one-by-one, instead of all at once.

+## When to use Lowrider.js

+Lowrider.js is named after its purpose: to stay as close to the DOM as possible.
+To that end, it abstracts as little as possible, and implements *features* instead of *concepts*, with the exception of the [component lifecycle](#lifecycle), which is the one novel concept that is introduced.

+There are two expected use cases for Lowrider.js:

+1. Your project is a web based UI for an *application*, not just a *single-page app website*.

+Lowrider.js components are meant to leverage the performance advantages of running without DOM abstraction.
+There is no support for any sort of server side rendering, and you will have a bad time if you want a SEO friendly website.

+Lowrider.js is well suited for application-like projects that run in Electron and browsers.
+The types of applications that are destined for use as installable system applications, but with a web stack UI, and a fallback version that runs in the browser.

+2. You plan to incorporate Lowrider.js into a larger toolchain.

+Lowrider.js components are happy to be injected into the DOM with their content pre-rendered, but you'll have to implement it on your own.
+If you find yourself needing features like pre-rendering, code splittng, or css-in-js, you may find it easier to go with a framework like Next.js.

+But if you're looking to DIY it and implement your own solutions, Lowrider.js can be a great jumping-off point.

 ## Testing